 This was the situation in a New York case In the Matter of a Support Proceeding Noel B, Petitioner, - against-- Anna Maria A, 2014 N.Y.
 Misc.
 LEXIS 4708 (2014).

-The court found that it was “…not aware of any published decision wherein a New York state court has authorized service of process by means of social media… The method detailed here by the court provides the best chance of the Respondent getting actual notice of these proceedings.”
+The court found that it was "…not aware of any published decision wherein a New York state court has authorized service of process using social media… The method detailed here by the court provides the best chance of the Respondent getting actual notice of these proceedings."

 Concerns for Serving via Facebook or Other Social Media